mtip9/dsc-phase-4-project/README.md

 **Author**: [Michael Tsypin](email:mtsypin9@yahoo.com)

+Date: 5/23/2024

 ## Overview

 The main goal of this project is to create a model that can predict whether a patient has pneumonia or not based on a chest x-ray image.
-Using various image classification techniques, we will analyze chest x-ray images of pediatric patients from the Guangzhou Women and Children's Medical Center.
+Using various image classification with deep learning techniques, we will analyze chest x-ray images of pediatric patients from the Guangzhou Women and Children's Medical Center.
 Using this dataset, we will iterate through multiple models to determine which is the most accurate.

 ## Business Problem